kube-logging/kube-logging.github.io/docs/quickstarts/es-nginx.md

     kubectl -n logging port-forward svc/quickstart-kb-http 5601
     ```

-1. Open the Kibana dashboard in your browser: [https://localhost:5601](https://localhost:5601).
+1. Open the Kibana dashboard in your browser at [https://localhost:5601](https://localhost:5601) and login as **elastic** using the retrieved password.
 You should see the dashboard and some sample log messages from the demo application.

 <p align="center"><img src="../../img/es_kibana.png" width="660"></p>